GEM TALK ON RUBIES - BIRTHSTONE FOR JULY

 - CLARITY- it is natural for rubies to have inclusions; if you find a ruby with no inclusion or you can see thru the gem then it is most probably glass or synthetic.

 - BRILLIANCE – the clearer the stone the more expensive.
 If a ruby has lots of inclusions which affect the brilliance of the stone then the value will be reduced.

 - SIZE - The bigger the size the more expensive.
 It is very rare to find a good quality ruby over 1ct, so expect the price to rise significantly as the size increases.

 - SHAPE & CUT– the shape is your personal preference.
 The cut must be smooth and have an even finish with no chips or scratches.

 Although Rubies are hard gems, they do require care:

 - It is best to keep your Ruby jewelry in a separate pouch to avoid scratches.
 For earrings, wrap each piece in a tissue & then put them in a pouch

 - Always wear your lotions & perfumes prior to wearing any jewelry.

-- Over the time, your ruby jewelry can get a build up of oils or perfumes which may causes rubies to loose their lustre and look dull.
+- Over the time, your ruby jewelry can get a build up of oils or perfumes which may cause rubies to loose their lustre and look dull.
 Simply soak your jewelry pieces in a bowl of lukewarm water with mild suds or detergent.
 Use a soft toothbrush to scrub and then rinse & wipe them.
-I personally recommend doing this while seated on a table & avoid cleaning your jewelry over the sink in case your jewelry piece slips from your hand.
+I personally recommend doing this while seated at a table & avoid cleaning your jewelry over the sink in case your jewelry piece slips from your hand.